MonashDataFluency/r-intro-2/docs/data_frames.md

 The output contains all ways of pairing up rows by `name`.
 In this case each row of `geo` pairs up with multiple rows of `gap`.

 The "left" in "left join" refers to how rows that can't be paired up are handled. `left_join` keeps all rows from the first data frame but not the second.
-This is a good default when the intent is to attaching some extra information to a data frame. `inner_join` discard all rows that can't be paired up. `full_join` keeps all rows from both data frames.
+This is a good default when the intent is to attaching some extra information to a data frame. `inner_join` discards all rows that can't be paired up. `full_join` keeps all rows from both data frames.

 ## Further reading